isc-projects/kea/doc/guide/dhcp4-srv.rst

 kea-dhcp4 Name Generation for DDNS Update Requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each NameChangeRequest must of course include the fully qualified domain
+Each Name Change Request must of course include the fully qualified domain
 name whose DNS entries are to be affected. kea-dhcp4 can be configured
 to supply a portion or all of that name, based upon what it receives
 from the client in the DHCPREQUEST.